alex-miller-0/ethereum-march-madness/README.md

 *NOTE: Each game is scored independently of others, so as long as you pick the winning team, it doesn't matter if you incorrectly picked their opponent.*

+I will be responsible for submitting the **oracle bracket** (that is, the winners of the each game).
+I will add to it each day once games are concluded and you may compare your score whenever you'd like (more on this later).

-Once the tournament ends, you have **72 hours** to submit your score for review (ending at 1491530400).
+Shortly after the tournament ends (give me ~15 min), you will have **72 hours** to submit your score for review (ending at 1491530400).
+When you submit your score (discussed later), you will be added as the leader if your score is higher than the current leader score.
 The highest score wins.
 If there is a tie, the pool is distributed evenly across winners.

-I will be responsible for submitting the **oracle bracket** (that is, the winners of the tournament).
-I will submit it once the championship ends, at which point you can start comparing your bracket.
-Yes yes I know, you need to trust me to be an arbiter of the truth.
+And before you ask, yes I know that you need to trust me to be an arbiter of the truth.
 If you're uncomfortable with that, you are welcome to re-deploy this contract and start your own pool.

 *NOTE: I have built an escape hatch so if something goes wrong, I will notify everyone with instructions on how to withdraw your 0.5 ETH.
 Sorry in advance if that happens.*